The #1 Guide to Sex Lube

 While there is sometimes a stigma about lube only being used by people who suffer from “vaginal dryness”, lubrication can be used by anyone and everyone.

 Even by men for when they use toys like anal beads.

-So if you are ever feeling subconscious about using lube to enhance your sex life, don’t be!
+So if you are ever feeling self-conscious about using lube to enhance your sex life, don’t be!

-You should instead be happy knowing that lube will help you reach your fullest sexual pleasure.
+You should instead be happy knowing that lube will only help you to reach your full sexual potential.